googleworkspace/solutions/calendar-timesheet/README.md

 ## Technology highlights

-- The [`SpreadsheetApp` service][spreadsheetapp-docs] is used to write the events to the sheet
+- The [`SpreadsheetApp` service][spreadsheetapp-docs] is used to write the events to the sheet.
-- [Custom Menus](https://developers.google.com/apps-script/guides/menus) are used to trigger the synchronisation
+- [Custom Menus](https://developers.google.com/apps-script/guides/menus) are used to trigger the synchronization.
-- The [`CalendarApp` service][calendarapp-docs] is used to write the events to the sheet
+- The [`CalendarApp` service][calendarapp-docs] is used to write the events to the sheet.

 ## Try it

 [![Learn more about this solution](https://img.youtube.com/vi/CVHLgQ90zJo/0.jpg)](https://www.youtube.com/watch?v=CVHLgQ90zJo&list=PLU8ezI8GYqs4YntFNP9jf_rrZ0vJLSW2X&index=5)

-1. Create your secondary calendar: [Create a new calendar][create-calendar]
+1. Create your secondary calendar: [Create a new calendar][create-calendar].
-1. Copy this [sheet][sheet-copy]
+1. Copy this [sheet][sheet-copy].
 1. Open the sheet and wait until the **myTime** menu option appears.
-(This wil take 10 to 20 seconds)
+(This wil take 10 to 20 seconds.)
 1. Select the **Settings** option from the **myTime** menu.
-An autorisation dialog will appear
+An authorization dialog will appear
-1. Authorize the script
+1. Authorize the script.
-1. Run the **MyTime -> Settings** option again, create the configuration and save it
+1. Run the **MyTime -> Settings** option again, create the configuration and save it.
-1. Add some events to the secondary calender and hit **MyTime -> Sync Calendar events** calendar events
+1. Add some events to the secondary calender and hit **MyTime -> Sync Calendar events** calendar events.

 ## Next steps